A Message from the Walla Walla Valley Wine Alliance

 Yes, all wineries in both Washington and Oregon require customers to wear a mask when entering and engaging in non-tasting activities.
 You may remove your mask once you are in your designated tasting area.
 All winery employees are required to wear a mask.
 If you are in need of a mask, wineries will be able to provide you one on site.

-Yes, small groups of associated people are allowed during these initial phases.
+Yes, small groups of people are allowed during these initial phases.
 Groups do not need to be from the same household; however, must be associated prior to day of visit.
 Please note that in Washington, groups are limited to 5 people or less.

-Many of the Walla Walla Valley dining establishments have been approved to reopen with similar social distancing and limited capacity regulations in place.
+Many of the Walla Walla Valley dining establishments have been approved to reopen with similar social distancing and limited outdoor capacity regulations in place.
 However, it is up to each individual business to decide.
 We recommend that you check with establishments to learn about their status and policies.

 We recommend that you check with each winery or tasting room prior to arrival.